 3. REPRESENTATIONS AND WARRANTIES.
 Guarantor represents and warrants that:

-(a) it is a corporation duly organized and validly existing under the laws of the State of Pennsylvania and has the corporate power and authority to execute, deliver and carry out the terms and provisions of the Guaranty;
+(a) it is a corporation duly organized and validly existing under the laws of the Commonwealth of Pennsylvania and has the corporate power and authority to execute, deliver and carry out the terms and provisions of the Guaranty;

 (b) no authorization, approval, consent or order of, or registration or filing with, any court or other governmental body having jurisdiction over Guarantor is required on the part of Guarantor for the execution and delivery of this Guaranty; and